Submodular Maximization in Exactly $n$ Queries: Introduction

 \paragraph{Our results.} Our first main result shows that $n$ queries are sufficient to achieve a constant factor approximation with a deterministic algorithm for \mon{}.

 \begin{theorem*} There is a deterministic $1/4$-approximation algorithm for \mon{} with query complexity $n$. \end{theorem*}

 This result improves the query complexity of \citet{Chakrabarti2015b} from $2n$ to $n$, while maintaining the same approximation.
 We emphasize that our algorithm, called \quickmax{}, does a pass over the elements and performs a \emph{single} query per element.
 The main idea needed to perform only a single query per element $e$ requires maintaining an \emph{infeasible} solution and evaluating the marginal contribution of $e$ to this infeasible solution, whereas the vast majority of algorithms for submodular maximization only maintain a feasible solution.
 In fact, there have been lower bounds for submodular maximization that make the assumption that the algorithm only queries feasible sets~\citep{norouzi2018beyond,kupfer2020adaptive}, and this has been considered a natural assumption.
 Whether our result can be achieved by only querying feasible sets is an interesting question for future work.
 This $n$ query complexity matches the number of queries required to find the element $e$ with maximum singleton value $f(\{e\})$~\cite{Kuhnle2021a}.
+We generalize this algorithm to the $p$-matchoid constraint, and obtain: \begin{theorem*} There is a deterministic $1/(4p)$-approximation algorithm for \pmat{} with query complexity $n$. \end{theorem*}

-Our second main result is the first constant factor approximation algorithm with linear query complexity for \nmon{}. \begin{theorem*} There is a deterministic $1/(6 + 4\sqrt{2}) \approx 1/ 11.66$-approximation algorithm for \nmon{} with query complexity $2n$. \end{theorem*}
+Our third main result is the first constant factor approximation algorithm with linear query complexity for \nmon{}. \begin{theorem*} There is a deterministic $1/(6 + 4\sqrt{2}) \approx 1/ 11.66$-approximation algorithm for \nmon{} with query complexity $2n$. \end{theorem*}

 The previous best query complexity achieved by a constant factor approximation algorithm for \nmon{} is $\oh{\frac{n}{\epsi} \log \frac{k}{\epsi}}$.
 In addition to achieving the first linear query complexity algorithm for this problem, we emphasize that another benefit of our algorithm is that the query complexity does not depend on large constants, which is important for the practicality of the algorithm.
 We emphasize that the algorithm and its analysis for \nmon{} build on the \quickmax{} algorithm for \mon{}.
+A similar approach could obtain a constant factor approximation for the general $p$-matchoid constraint.

 Finally, we empirically demonstrate the practicality of \quickmax{}.
 On real and synthetic datasets, it always achieves an improved number of queries and a similar objective value as the algorithm of \citet{Chakrabarti2015b} with $2n$ queries.
 Compared to the lazy greedy algorithm and the algorithm of~\citet{Badanidiyuru2014b}, it achieves a significant improvement in the number of queries at a small cost in the objective value.